ejmahler/RustFFT/UpgradeGuide4to5.md

 ## FFT Direction
 In RustFFT 4.0, forward FFTs vs inverse FFTs were specified by a boolean.
 For example, the 4.0 `FFTplanner` constructor expects a boolean parameter for direction: If you pass `false`, the planner will plan forward FFTs.
 If you pass `true`, the planner will plan inverse FFTs.

 In 5.0, there is a new `FftDirection` enum with `Forward` and `Inverse` variants.
-Any FFT algorithms that took a `bool` for direction now take `FftDirection` instead.
+FFT algorithms that took a `bool` for direction now take `FftDirection` instead.
 For example, if you were constructing a `Radix4` instance to compute a power-of-two FFT, you will have to change the parameters to the constructor:

 ```rust
 // RustFFT 4.0